Incoming college freshmen face a ton of big life changes when heading off to school. Are you up for the challenge?

 30. Leave your car at home

-If you're living on campus, don't bother with a car.
+If you're living on campus, don't bother with a car unless you absolutely need it, say to get to a job.

 31. Comparison shop for your books